Vinicius-Osmainchi/Vinicius-Osmainchi/README.md

 ###

 <p align="left">With a primary focus on frontend development, I thrive in crafting captivating and user-friendly web applications.
-Proficient in HTML, CSS, and JavaScript, I specialize in leveraging the power of React, a popular library, to bring ideas to life.
+Proficient in HTML, CSS, and JavaScript/Typescript, I specialize in leveraging the power of React, a popular library, to bring ideas to life.
 The frontend realm fuels my passion as it merges my creative mindset with problem-solving abilities, enabling me to deliver exceptional user experiences that leave a lasting impact.</p>

 ###